Language Detector

 4. Check the original text or image yourself because browser AI output can still be wrong.

-Sort simple text samples before translation or research.
+Sort simple text samples before translation, research, or cleanup.

 Frequently asked questions